 I hope you’ve gained a better understanding of what an integrated ITSM ecosystem looks like.
 You also read some tips on how to choose the right ITSM integration solution for your business.

-Remember, ITSM integration is an ongoing process, and you must continuously access and adjust your approach to ensure you meet your business needs.
+Remember, ITSM integration is an ongoing process, and you must continuously assess and adjust your approach to ensure you meet your business needs.

 I encourage you to explore various ITSM integration solutions and take your first step toward creating a coherent IT environment.